ericnam-png/ADDC-Attack-Detection-Simulation/README.md

 **On infrastructure:** Time synchronisation is not optional in Active Directory.
 A 5-minute clock skew breaks Kerberos, which breaks authentication, which breaks everything — Group Policy, domain joins, and tool-based attacks alike.
 This is a real operational issue that affects both attackers and defenders.

-**On detection engineering:** Atomic Red Team is a practical way to generate known-bad telemetry and validate that your SIEM is actually capturing what it should.
+**On detection engineering:** Atomic Red Team is a practical way to generate known-bad telemetry and validate that my SIEM has been actually capturing what it should.
 Running T1136.001 and seeing Event IDs 4720 and 4726 appear in Splunk within seconds confirms the detection pipeline is working end-to-end.

 ---